defx/dynamo/README.md

 </li>
 ```

-> The only hard requirement for list items is that you _must_ include a `[data-id]` attribute so that Enhance can safely re-order the list in response to any changes.
+> The only hard requirement for list items is that you _must_ include a `[data-id]` attribute so that Tandem can safely re-order the list in response to any changes.

 ### x-input